 Life as a Refugee

-This lesson is based upon the UNHCR video "Working with Refugees," which provides students with insight into the reasons why people flee their homes and what UNHCR does to support these vulnerable people and help them rebuild their lives.
-Through this video, as well as the supplementary materials, students gain the opportunity to imagine the life of a refugee, his/her struggles, emotions, and triumphs, and to understand the role UNHCR plays in protecting and assisting refugees worldwide.
+This lesson provides students with insight into the reasons why people flee their homes and what nonprofits and individuals do to support these vulnerable people and help them rebuild their lives.
+Through video and research, students gain the opportunity to imagine the life of a refugee, his/her struggles, emotions, and triumphs, and to understand the role UNHCR plays in protecting and assisting refugees worldwide.

 The learner will: